 Technology solutions and innovations are a key part of the future opportunities for sustainable health and care provision for Powys residents.
 A digital first approach will enable and promote telehealth, telemedicine, self care and support for people and carers.
-This will support and enable clinicians, managers and support staff to work more effectively and efficiently whether in community hospitals, primary care facilities or out in the community, it will reduce travel time and miles for people in Powys and allow for more agile working.
+This will support and enable staff to work more effectively and efficiently and will reduce travel time and miles for people in Powys and allow for more agile working.